-While tolls, fees, and fines revenue increased during FY11 and the agency continues to pay its operating costs and debt service, the agency made a proactive step in April 2009 to ensure that it met its required coverage ratio of 1.3x annual debt service in current and future years by establishing an escrow defeasance fund.
+While tolls, fees, and fines revenue increased during FY12 and the agency continues to pay its operating costs and debt service, the agency made a proactive step in April 2009 to ensure that it met its required coverage ratio of 1.3x annual debt service in current and future years by establishing an escrow defeasance fund.
 Available surplus funds that are deposited with the trustee into the escrow fund can be used instead of toll revenues to pay debt service to assure that the debt service coverage ratio is met should revenues decline.
-During FY11, \$13,500 was transferred into the escrow defeasance fund and used to pay debt service.
+During FY12 and FY11, \$16,400 and \$13,500, respectively, was transferred into the escrow defeasance fund and used to pay debt service.